 - Puppies younger than 11 weeks of age

-The effects of maropitant have not been evaluated in dogs used for breeding, those that are currently pregnant or lactating.
+The effects of maropitant have not been evaluated in dogs used for breeding, or in those that are currently pregnant or lactating.

 Cerenia Dosage For Dogs – Your Options